mit-plv/timl/README.md

-TiML: A Functional Programming Language with Time Complexity (Parser and Typechecker)
+TiML: A Functional Programming Language with Time Complexity (Parser, Typechecker and Coq Formalization)
 ===========================================

 Setup Instructions